adaptris/interlok-docs-legacy/pages/developer/developer-annotations.md

 | JAVASCRIPT | Allows the UI to provide javascript style highlighting on the field. |
 | HTML | Allows the UI to provide HTML highlighting on the field. |

+{% include important.html content="If the style is __PASSWORD__ then remember to use _com.adaptris.security.password.Password#decode(String)_ to decode the password at the appropriate time." %}

+{% include important.html content="If you are using __external=true__ then remember to use _com.adaptris.interlok.resolver.ExternalResolver#resolve(String)_ to resolve your configuration item when you actually come to use it." %}

 ```java